ryanwyg/Chicago-Data-Package/README.md

 a tool for initial assessment of the Chicago data, aiming to quickly guide interests for further data discovery.

+The app is currently published on the RShiny server here:
+<a href="https://ryanwyg.shinyapps.io/ChicagoDataExplorer/#section-the-maps" class="uri">https://ryanwyg.shinyapps.io/ChicagoDataExplorer/#section-the-maps</a>

 The app is made into two sections, a spatial data explorer section (“The Maps”) and a non-spatial data explorer section(“The Tables”).
 Both uses a sidebar to select specific variables of interest, and has the